 Paloma is part of Triumph’s “Supporting Women in Making” campaign; a campaign to boost the chances of creative women making it in business.

 Paloma Faith’s advice concerns confidence.
 Since that’s the confidence you need to stand up and deliver on stage–as a singer, performer or public speaker.
 Her tips are home-grown from her own stage experience.
 But they are spot on for anyone wanting the confidence to speak in public.
+All of this is quite refreshing.
+Not least because of the furore over the presentation tips for women in 2013.

 Public Speaking Tips: Paloma Faith